sagemath/trac_to_gh/Issue 5844.md

 # Issue 5844: [with patch, needs review] Improvement of {{{PermutationGroup_generic.has_element()}}} and {{{is_subgroup}}}

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5844

 Original creator: SimonKing